 What is Home of the Underdogs?

 undersold when they were released.
 We believe that only by paying tribute to them can the memories of these overlooked titles be preserved in the gaming community.
 Our aim is akin to Project Gutenberg, a vast archive that aims to make books and information available in electronic format to the public at no charge.
-As we consider HOTU a museum, so do we consider ourselves historians.
+As we consider HotU a museum, so do we consider ourselves historians.
 (For copyright issues, we cover that later in this FAQ).

-in its contemporaries, clicking on "1990" in the "Year" box yields another query results page that lists all 1990 games that are on the site (this is the same result as choosing "1990" in the "By Year" drop-down menu in the left navigation bar).
+in its contemporaries, clicking on "1990" in the "Year" box yields another query results page that lists all games in the database from 1990 (this is the same result as choosing "1990" in the "By Year" drop-down menu in the left navigation bar).
 Furthermore, putting all game entries in a database allows us to create useful queries that are updated automatically.
-For instance, you can view a list of all Top Dogs in any genre by clicking on "Top Dog" tag.
+For instance, you can view a list of all Top Dogs in any genre by clicking on the "Top Dog" tag.

 What gaming platforms and time periods are covered by Home of the Underdogs?